 Keep Your Shower Head Clean

 Particularly if you live in a hard water area, your shower head can become clogged up with mineral deposits over time.
 This can cause the nozzles to shoot water in all directions or may simply block them up all together.
 This will reduce the performance of your shower head, meaning you need to turn the power up on your shower to get the same performance, wasting water.
-Similarly, if the limescale is causing the water to squirt away from you, this water is also being wasted.
-Keeping your shower head clean will ensure you are getting the best flow possible, which will reduce wastage and avoid the need to turn up the pressure.
+Keeping your shower head clean will ensure you are getting the best flow possible, which will reduce wastage - take a look at our guide for how to clean a shower head.

 Use Shower Eco Settings